Appearance

 - Leela 11258 80x7 (conservative): Larger/stronger model, only last 4 blocks trainable → strongest base play, hardest to personalize (the model's "default style" resists override)

-This was a deliberate experiment: train all three, measure policy accuracy (how often the model predicts Hunter's actual move), and see which base model produces the best personalized bot.
+This was a deliberate experiment: train all three, measure policy accuracy (how often the model predicts my actual move), and see which base model produces the best personalized bot.
 Results: Maia 2200 achieved 63.28% accuracy, Leela 11258 achieved 53.13% — confirming that human-style base models are better starting points for human-style fine-tuning.

 2.4 Data Strategy

-Hunter had ~1,800 training games + ~200 validation games from Lichess and Chess.com (blitz, rapid, classical — no bullet).
+I had ~1,800 training games + ~200 validation games from Lichess and Chess.com (blitz, rapid, classical — no bullet).
 The research established that 1-2K games is "right in the sweet spot" for fine-tuning: enough to capture personal style without overfitting.
 Key decisions:

 - Down-sample 1/32: Only 1 in every 32 positions used per training pass (~4,500 effective positions per epoch).
 Prevents overfitting on a small corpus.